mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 ### Shard Keys

-In this lesson, we're going to talk about the shard key.

-This is the indexed field or fields that MongoDB uses to partition data in a sharded collection, and distribute it across the shards in your cluster.

-Let's start with how the shard key is used to distribute your data.

-Consider a collection with some number of documents in them.

-MongoDB uses the shard key to divide up these documents into logical groupings that MongoDB then distributes across our sharded cluster.
+In this lesson, we're going to talk about the *shard key*.
+This is the *indexed field or fields that MongoDB uses to partition data in a sharded collection, and distribute it across the shards in your cluster*.
+Let's start with how the *shard key* is used to distribute your data.
+Consider a collection with some number of documents in them. *MongoDB uses the shard key* to divide up these documents into logical groupings that *MongoDB then distributes across our sharded cluster*.

 MongoDB he refers to these groupings as chunks.